 The Open Water Diver certification is probably the one that’s most useful, that’s the one that allows you to dive with a buddy rather than a guide or instructor.

 Kids as young as 8 can join Bubblemakers or the PADI Seal Team.
 Maximum depth 2m ( check this on the PADI website)

 You can learn to dive at 10 but you cannot be a qualified Open Water Diver until the age of 12.
 Your 10-year-old will need to dive with a Dive Master or Dive Instructor in guided dives, buddy diving is out.
 Your maximum depth as a PADI Scuba Diver is 12m. ( Likewise, check with PADI themselves, these regulations change)

 Junior and Adult Open Water Divers

 From 12 onwards the Open Water course and qualification are identical for adults and kids but up to the age of 15 kids are classed as Junior Open Water Divers.
 This simply means that to the age of 15 they must dive with a certified adult.
 Open Water Divers can buddy dive, ie. they do not need to dive as a group or with an instructor.

-After the age of 15 adults and kids, no difference. ( see here) Maximum depth 18m.
+After the age of 15 adults and kids, no difference. ( check with PADI) Maximum depth 18m.

-Adventure Diver is a half way house.
+Adventure Diver is a halfway house.
 A subset of the Advanced Course.
-This course is open from 10 years old.( see here)
+This course is open from 10 years old.( Check with PADI)

 Advanced Open Water Divers

-Divers from 12 can enter an Advanced Open Water course. ( see here).
-An Advanced certification ( my husband and I have this one) allows dives to 30m, with a deep dive and underwater navigation dive being compulsory.
+Divers from 12 can enter an Advanced Open Water course. ( check with PADI) An Advanced certification ( my husband and I have this one) allows dives to 30m, with a deep dive and underwater navigation dive being compulsory.